netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-gcp.md

 # Deploy Citrix ADC CPX as an Ingress device in Google Cloud Platform

-This topic explains how to deploy Citrix ADC CPX as an ingress device in [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) and [Google Compute Engine (GCE)](https://cloud.google.com/compute/) clusters.
-The procedure to deploy the Citrix ADC CPX is the same for both Google Kubernetes Engine (GKE) and Google Compute Engine (GCE).
-However, if you configure Kubernetes on Google Compute Engine (GCE), then you need to deploy the CNI plug-in for the Kubernetes cluster.
+This topic explains how to deploy Citrix ADC CPX as an ingress device in [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/)

 ## Prerequisites